Alonso-del-Arte/chess/doc/Terminology.md

 * **Castling** &mdash; A special move in which the king and a rook come together for the king's protection.
 See [the game rules](GameRules.md#Castling) for details.
 Castling is not allowed in some variants, like antichess.
+* **Center game** &mdash; Openings in which both White and Black make plays for the center of the board with pawns.
+See [Openings](OpeningsAndDefenses.md) for more details.
 * **Centipawn** &mdash; A measure of a position's value in terms of pawns.
 Some chess engines use centipawns to compare moves.
 A captured pawn means a loss of 100 centipawns for the player who lost that pawn.
 Other than a pawn being worth